wizofe/deepinpy/contributing.md

 #### Pull requests

+The following steps are strongly recommended, so that the project has a consistent codebase.
+If you have any suggestions feel free to send a PR nevertheless (including one for this guide).

 * Fill in [the required template](https://github.com/utcsilab/deepinpy/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
 * Be sure that your pull request contains tests that cover the changed or added code.
 * If your changes warrant a documentation change, the pull request must also update the documentation.

 > **Note:** Make sure your branch is [rebased](https://docs.github.com/en/free-pro-team@latest/github/using-git/about-git-r ebase) against the latest main branch.
-A maintainer might ask you to ensure the branch is
-> up-to-date prior to merging your Pull Request if changes have conflicts.
+A maintainer might ask you to ensure the branch is up-to-date prior to merging your Pull Request if changes have conflicts.

 All pull requests, unless otherwise instructed, need to be first accepted into the main branch (`master`).